Application Security Solutions for M&A Due Diligence | Synopsys

 Open Source Risk Assessment

-The OSRA builds on the Open Source and Third-Party Code Audit to provide an enhanced view of open source risks in the codebase, including known security vulnerabilities and maintenance risks.
-It can serve as a high-level action plan to prioritize research and potential remediation actions.
+The OSRA builds on the Open Source and Third-Party Code Audit to provide a detailed view of open source risks in the codebase, including known security vulnerabilities and maintenance risks.
+Additionally, OSRA identifies encryption functions in use in applications so you can ensure compliance with internal, external, and governmental encryption requirements.
+It relies on Black Duck Enhanced Vulnerability data not available in the National Vulnerability Database (NVD), and can serve as a high-level action plan to prioritize research and potential remediation actions.

 Web Services and API Risk Audit